alextanhongpin/ideas/README.md

 ## Intelligent API as a Service

 Spam, NER, Search, Viterbi, Markov Chain, Bandit, Recommendation, Sentiment Analysis API for real-world use cases.

+## Elasticsearch Syncing with MySQL and MySQL Migration

+Utilise CDC (change data capture) to sync data from MySQL/Postgres to Elasticsearch.
+Check to ensure how they handle schema changes (removal/addition of new columns) and creation of new tables as well as deletion.

+If there are constraints, set the rule to allow only addition, not removal of columns.
+Deprecate it and warn end users about it.
+If there are fields that are rapidly changing but does not require indexing, store the data as a json object in a new column.
+Else, just use nosql.

+To prevent users from performing addition/deletion, create a new user and limit the access.

+## Separate Read/Write

+Read and writes should be separated in the microservices layer, as they can be scaled independently.
+Besides, it is easier to control the side-effects and make the system more maintainable (write services requires more attention).
+The database access can be separated too, and since write is only to the master, the creation of user in slave is only for read access.

+## Service Migration

+If there are new services with changing schemas, the idea is to deprecate the older version.
+It will still be running, but warn the end users about the deadline and the necessary changes for the newer version.
+Also, log the requests count together with the version to see how many people are still consuming the endpoint.
+Once the count reach below certain threshold, deprecate it completely.
+To make the migration transparent, one can apply the proxy or adapter pattern.